mzznh/worst-portfolio-ever/README.md

 Software engineer full time job who seeks for ART
 Love collecting records so I made my portable dj setup running full in battery with 125db loudness.
 In the journey of music production.
+Worked in several project for a cafe brand.

 # Goal
 - Experience artists life